Guidomo10/alx-low_level_programming/0x14-bit_manipulation/README.md

 4) This function sets the value of a bit to 0 at a given index.
 5) returns the number of bits you would need to flip to get from one number to another.
+6) This function checks the indianness.
+7) This is the code of crakme3